How to take the ADKAR model from theory to practice

 Bring it all together in one central platform

 Even with these models in place, research shows it’s still incredibly difficult to succeed with change.
-The ADKAR model tells you what you need for successful change management.
+The ADKAR change management model tells you what you need for successful change management.
 But you still need to know how to communicate the work to be done and effectively involve and inspire people throughout the whole process.

 Howspace is a digital platform that can help you put all these building blocks into action.
 Participants can take an active role in the change process by using one central platform to share their thoughts and collaborate.